 2004 Close to being an average month: slightly cooler, wetter, and duller than usual.
 It was however slightly drier than average in Scotland.
 Quite wet and cool in the first half, warmer and sunnier in the second.
 A strong depression early brought north-easterly gales and then heavy rain to the south on the 7-8th.
 Indeed, in much of the south more than half the month's total; rainfall fell on just the 7th, with up to 30 mm in less than 24 hours across much of the south.
 This was followed by severe thunderstorms.
 Wittering, near Peterborough, saw 109 mm in just over 24 hours.
 It was followed by northerly winds; at Sennybridge the maximum on the 8th did not exceed 10C (9.6C, one of the lowest July maximum since 1993).
 There was a warmer spell at the end of the month, with 30C being reached at Heathrow on the 29th.
 However, the period from the middle of June to the middle of July was the worst summer spell since 1981.

 2005 Overall slightly warmer than average.
 Slightly wetter than average in the south, dry in the north.
 Cool and cloudy beginning and end, with hot, sunny spells midmonth.
-Parts of Scotland have their hottest day for 15 years on the 11th and 12th; 30.3C at Aberfeldy was the highest since 1976.
+Parts of Scotland had their hottest day for 15 years on the 11th and 12th; 30.3C recorded at Aberfeldy was the highest since 1976.
 It reached 30.9C at Heathrow on the 14th.
 The north and east were particularly cool at the end of the month, with a maximum of only 10.9C near Durham on the 28th.
-A tornado devastates parts of Birmingham on the 28th, causing severe damage in the Kings Heath, Small Heath, Moseley, and Balsall Heath regions, reaching T% intensity and cutting a swath of damage 500 m wide with winds estimated at more than 140 mph, blowing over a 1000 trees, injuring 19, and causing £39 million of damage.
+A tornado devastated parts of Birmingham on the 28th, causing severe damage in the Kings Heath, Small Heath, Moseley, and Balsall Heath regions, reaching T5 intensity and cutting a swath of damage 500 m wide with winds estimated at more than 140 mph, blowing over a 1000 trees, injuring 19, and causing £39 million of damage.
 Several other tornadoes affected the Midlands on that day.